Abir-IA/Abir-AI/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in computer science " institution = "Lorraine university & ENSIAS"
+  course = "PhD student in computer science " institution = "Lorraine university & ENSIAS"
   #year = 2012